laardee/video-preview-and-analysis-service/README.md

 [![serverless](http://public.serverless.com/badges/v3.svg)](http://www.serverless.com)

 This is a serverless event-driven service that generates labels and creates preview animation from a video file.
-The most common use case could be video bank for short or medium length videos that need to be labeled with previews when uploaded to service.
+The most common use case could be a stock video service for short or medium length videos that need to be labeled with previews when uploaded to service.

 [FFMPEG](https://ffmpeg.org/) is used to create the preview and capturing the keyframes for [Amazon Rekognition](https://aws.amazon.com/rekognition/) analysis.

 This repository includes video service and two example use cases, upload service for uploading a video file from the browser and Facebook bot backend service.

+Read a short review of the project from [A Cloud Guru blog post](https://read.acloud.guru/announcing-the-winners-of-the-inaugural-serverlessconf-architecture-competition-1dce2db6da3#1ab0).

 ## Architecture

-This project is separated into three parts, video service that generates the gif preview and labels and two optional example services that use the video service.
+This project is separated into three parts, video service that generates a GIF preview and detects objects, and two example services that use the video service.

 ### Video Service